 I’m listing some ideas below on how to immediately treat the stool problem, but also how to treat and eliminate future problems with recommended products.
 Don’t get carried away and try a bunch of different products at one time.
 Take it slow.
 Review the products that I recommend and move forward from there.
 If one doesn’t work, try another while keeping in mind that food or food related allergies might be the problem if your continues to show little to no improvement.

 - Evaluate your dog’s diet closely.
 Are you sure that you’re feeding a good food?
-What your dog eats can lead to chronic diarrhea that’s often caused by IBS or IBD (irritable bowel syndrome or inflammatory bowel disease).
+What your dog eats can lead to senior dog with chronic diarrhea that’s often caused by IBS or IBD (irritable bowel syndrome or inflammatory bowel disease).
 Trust me, it’s cheaper to feed your dog correctly than it is to try and correct an ongoing problem that is often related to your dog’s food intake.

 - If your dog is generally healthy, but his stool is a mess and nothing happened to cause the messy stool (drinking contaminated water, etc.), then it’s most likely related to poor diet.
 You have to be willing to feed your dog a meal that agrees with him.
 You can’t and shouldn’t try and cover up the problem by relying on products that just temporarily relieves the symptoms of diarrhea, which happens because the intestinal cells are damaged.
 See the supplement below that I recommend to help build intestinal cells.
 You can also add probiotics which provide a healthy flora and keep your dog’s gut intact.
 But, they don’t always work alone.

 - With hold food for 12 to 24 hours is the first thing Vet’s usually recommend.
 However, be careful with puppies and smaller dogs who run the risk of hypoglycemia.
 12 hrs. might work better for these guys.